OrBenNaim/Army-Training-Program/PostgreSQL-Projects/Online_Store_DB/ReadMe.md

-# Library DB - PostgreSQL Project
+# Online Store DB - PostgreSQL Project

 ## Description
-Library-DB is a PostgreSQL-based database project designed to manage a library system.
+Online-Store-DB is a PostgreSQL-based database project designed to manage a library system.
 The project includes comprehensive tables and queries for handling books, authors, borrowers, and loans.
 Key features include tracking book loans, managing borrower information, and identifying overdue or currently loaned books.

 ## Features